cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/plugins.md

                               specified, the current tenant will be used
 *  `--include-logs / --no-logs`  - Include logs in returned events [default: True]
 *  `--json-output`              -  Output events in a consumable JSON format
-*  `-f, --force`                 Force running the update in case a previous update on this blueprint has failed to finished successfully.
+*  `-f, --force`                 Force running the update also in case a blueprint (for which the update is executed) is used as a component

 #### Example